pudly/schmopera-hugo/content/articles/three-big-things-we-can-all-learn-from-singers.md

 ---
-title: Three Big Things We Can All Learn From Singers
+title: "Three Big Things We Can All Learn From Singers"
 ---

 ## 1. How to take criticism like a pro.